George C. Edwards III

 George C. Edwards III is University Distinguished Professor of Political Science and Jordan Chair in Presidential Studies Emeritus at Texas A&M University and distinguished fellow at the University of Oxford.
 He is a leading scholar of American politics, particularly of the American presidency, authoring or editing 28 books and approximately 100 articles and essays.

 Biography

 Edwards was born in Rochester, New York, in 1947 and moved with his family to Florida in 1959.
 He received his B.A. from Stetson University (1969) and his M.A.
 (1970) and Ph.D.
 (1973) from the University of Wisconsin–Madison.
-He also has an M.A. from the University of Oxford.
+He also has an honorary M.A. from the University of Oxford.

 Academic career

 He taught at Tulane University from 1973 to 1978 before moving to Texas A&M University in 1978.

 He was the founder and from 1991 to 2001 the director of The Center for Presidential Studies.
 From 1998 until 2022 he was editor of Presidential Studies Quarterly.
 He is also general editor of the Oxford Handbook of American Politics.
 He is currently University Distinguished Professor and Jordan Chair in Presidential Studies Emeritus at Texas A&M University and Distinguished Fellow at the University of Oxford.

 Edwards has held a number of visiting appointments, including: